Updated: Nov 24, 2020

 I started my business at 22 years old.
-At the time, I wasn’t expecting to start a business, but I found a way that to provide value by doing something I was passionate about.
+At the time, I wasn’t expecting to start a business, but I found a way to provide value to others while also doing something I was passionate about.
 It can be hard to find your passion and even harder to turn it into a profitable business endeavor.
-I still struggle with the difference between passion and profit.
+Sometimes, I still struggle with the difference between passion and profit.
 More on that later though.

 When you think about it, starting a business is actually pretty easy.
-You don’t need to tons of money.
 You don’t need to be a genius.
-You don’t need a college or even high school degree.
+You don’t need a college or even a high school degree.
 All you need is a product to sell or a service to provide and bingo bango bongo you can start a business.
 So, whether you’re 18, 22, 30, or 50, you can start your business tomorrow.
 However, there’s a huge learning curve with what comes next.
 Running the business.
-This part makes you feel like you’re stuck in a trash compactor waiting for R2 to hurry up and shut them all down.
+This part makes you feel like you’re stuck in a trash compactor waiting for R2 to hurry up and shut them all down. *nerdy Star Wars reference

 1) You are the CEO, the Summer Intern, and Everything in Between